soltysh/talks/2018/devconf/text.md

 Initially, we were planning to use an externally hosted database, something like Amazon RDS or similar.
 This significantly simplified my work, because I didn't care about the database part at all.
-I've used a temporary PostgreSQL instance one can easily setup on OpenShift and worry about a thing.
+I've used a temporary PostgreSQL instance, one can easily setup on OpenShift and worry about a thing.